-- A newer desktop computer will draw 80 to 250 watts; an LCD monitor, additional internal hard drive, or separate graphics card will increase that number.
+- Modern desktops draw 80 to 250 watts.
+A monitor, additional internal hard drive, or discrete graphics card will increase that number.

-- Other devices, such as networking hardware and telecommunications equipment, should be connected to a UPS if they are mission critical.
+- Devices such as networking hardware and telecommunications equipment should be connected to a UPS if they’re mission critical.

-Runtime is how long a UPS system can support a given load.
-Every UPS must provide sufficient power long enough for connected devices to shut down without equipment damage or data loss.
+Your UPS must provide sufficient power long enough for connected devices to shut down without equipment damage or data loss.
 This can range from a few seconds to several minutes.
 For example, a connected computer would need at least enough time for the user — or automated UPS software — to save open documents and close applications.
-If more than one device is connected, the one that takes the longest time to shut down determines the minimum runtime.
+If multiple devices are connected, the one that takes the longest time to shut down determines the minimum runtime.
 To continue using equipment during longer outages, users would need a separate power source, such as a generator.

-Application refers to voltage and frequency requirements of all devices.
 Most computers, monitors, and other hardware require 120V AC power at 60 Hz.
-Ensure that the voltage and frequency of the UPS matches the requirements of all connected devices.
+Ensure the voltage and frequency of the UPS matches the requirements of all connected devices.

 UPS systems are designed as one of three types: standby, line interactive, and double conversion.
 Each possesses its own advantages and level of protection, and some combination of these three categories will likely cover every device in your IT environment.

-Standby.
-UPS systems with standby topology offer guaranteed power protection for desktop computers, workstations, personal electronics, and home networking/VoIP.
-They provide simulated sine wave battery backup power during outages, maintain steady voltage during brownouts and blackouts, and offer surge protection against overvoltages and power spikes.
+With guaranteed coverage for desktops, workstations, personal electronics, and home networking/VoIP, UPS systems with standby topology provide the most basic power protection.
+They produce simulated sine wave battery backup power during outages, maintain steady voltage during brownouts and blackouts, and offer surge protection against overvoltage and power spikes.

-Line interactive.
-UPS systems with line interactive topology feature automatic voltage regulation (AVR) that corrects minor power fluctuations (brownouts, over voltages, etc.) without switching to the battery.
-They are used in small-to medium-sized business and home applications to protect computers, servers, networking hardware, and telecom equipment — and to safeguard irreplaceable data.
+UPS systems with line interactive topology feature automatic voltage regulation (AVR) that corrects minor power fluctuations without switching to the battery.
+They’re used in small-to-medium-sized business and home applications to protect computers, servers, networking hardware, and telecom equipment — and to safeguard irreplaceable data.

-Double conversion.
-UPS systems with double conversion topology are always online, converting AC utility power to DC, routing it to the UPS battery and inverting it again to produce clean, isolated power for critical equipment and applications.
+UPS systems with double conversion topology are always online, converting AC utility power to DC, routing it to the UPS battery, and inverting it again to produce clean, isolated power for critical equipment and applications.
 They deliver the highest levels of protection — providing sine wave output, zero transfer time, and stable frequency.
 Double conversion systems meet the most demanding requirements of large enterprises.

 Stay online when the power is out

 Brownouts and blackouts are inconvenient at best, but downright dangerous to your bottom line when they last for hours.
-At worst, power outages can cause irrecoverable data loss and equipment damage, and result in critical downtime that costs valuable time and money.
+Power outages can cause irrecoverable data loss and equipment damage and result in critical downtime that can cost your organization valuable time and money.

-In the summer, power outages seem to be as common as backyard cookouts.
-Of course, they’re a threat no matter the time of year.
-That’s why you must choose UPS systems that keep equipment secure and devices running smoothly when utility power falters or fails.
-Get ahead of blackouts or brownouts by asking your SHI account executive about UPS systems today.
+In the summer, power outages seem to be as common as mosquito bites.
+That’s why you need to choose UPS systems that keep equipment secure and devices running smoothly when utility power falters or fails.